Chinmayak/chinmayak.github.io/index.md

 ## Pre-doctoral Publications

-["Cash versus Kind: Understanding the Preferences of the Bicycle-Programme Beneficiaries in Bihar"](https://www.epw.in/journal/2016/11/special-articles/cash-versus-kind.html), (with [Maitreesh Ghatak](https://personal.lse.ac.uk/ghatak/)and Sandip Mitra).
+["Cash versus Kind: Understanding the Preferences of the Bicycle-Programme Beneficiaries in Bihar"](https://www.epw.in/journal/2016/11/special-articles/cash-versus-kind.html), (with [Maitreesh Ghatak](https://personal.lse.ac.uk/ghatak/) and Sandip Mitra).
 Economic and Political Weekly of India, Vol. 51, Issue No. 11, 12 Mar, 2016, p.
 51-60.

 ## Teaching